Carreau/phd-dissertation/parts/roleofactin.rst

 .. todo:
     ref to review

-The amount of freedom in movement between the two filaments is dependant of the cross-linker used .
-For example , α-actinin will allow rotation of the two filament at their anchoring point whereas cross-linker like fascine will prefer a parallel conformation of the filament and favor the formation of actin bundles.
+The amount of freedom in movement between the two filaments depends on the cross-linker used.
+For example , α-actinin will allow rotation of the two filament at their anchoring point whereas cross-linkers like fascine will prefer a parallel conformation of the filament and favor the formation of actin bundles.

 Cross-linkers are essential for the formation of elastic network as they allow forces to be carried from one actin filament to the other.
-The quantity of cross link of a network will often be a key parameter in the elastic properties of a network.
+The quantity of cross link of a network will often be a key parameter for the elastic properties.
 The distance between the link points in the network (both cross links and entanglement points) will give the typical network mesh-size which is used to calculate the viscoelastic response of networks : :cite:`Morse1998a`.